-To examine validity evidence based on external measures, TEA conducted an analysis of the relationship between 2017 TELPAS reading performance and 2017 STAAR reading (English-version tests only) or STAAR EOC English performance.
+To examine validity evidence based on external measures, TEA conducted an analysis of the relationship between 2014 TELPAS reading performance and 2014 STAAR reading (English-version tests only) or STAAR EOC English performance.
 Note that, in spring 2014, the redesigned EOC English assessments were administered for the first time.
 Scores from these assessments reflected both reading and writing performance, so it was not possible to examine EOC reading performance alone.

-As indicated earlier in this chapter, TELPAS reading measures English language proficiency in reading, or, how well ELs are learning to understand written English and apply reading skills for meaningful engagement in content-area instruction.
+As indicated earlier in this chapter, TELPAS measures English language proficiency in reading, that is, how well ELLs are learning to understand written English and apply reading skills for meaningful engagement in content area instruction.
 STAAR, on the other hand, assumes that students already understand the English language and so it focuses on assessing the degree to which students can apply literary and analytical reading skills as required by the language arts TEKS for their grade level.
-Because of the differences in the designs and purposes of these two assessments, one would not expect ELs to perform at the same level of proficiency on the two assessments.
-One would, however, expect ELs who have comparatively little difficulty understanding and reading English to score higher on the STAAR reading tests when compared with ELs who are in earlier stages of English fluency.
+Because of the differences in the designs and purposes of these two assessments, one would not expect ELLs to perform at the same level of proficiency on the two assessments.

+would, however, expect ELLs who have comparatively little difficulty understanding and reading English to score higher on the STAAR reading tests when compared with ELLs who are in earlier stages of English fluency.